Marker Logo

 Erected by British Columbia Heritage Trust.

 Location.
 48° 25.615′ N, 123° 22.175′ W. Marker is in Victoria, British Columbia, in Capital.
 It is in Downtown.
-Marker is at the intersection of Yates Street and Waddington Alley on Yates Street.
+It is at the intersection of Yates Street and Waddington Alley on Yates Street.
 Touch for map.
 Marker is at or near this postal address: 524 Yates Street, Victoria BC V8W 1K8, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Waddington Alley (here, next to this marker); S.J.
-Pitts, Importer (a few steps from this marker); Thomas Earle Warehouse (a few steps from this
+At least 8 other markers are within walking distance of this marker: Waddington Alley (here, next to this marker); S.J.
+Pitts, Importer (a few steps from this marker); Thomas Earle Warehouse

-Photographed By Barry Swackhamer, September 14, 2011
+Photographed by Barry Swackhamer, September 14, 2011

 2. Leiser Building Marker